Person-centred therapy in Cornwall and online across the UK

 Person centred therapy is grounded in the idea that you are the expert in your own experience.
 First established by Carl Rogers, it is a relational, emotionally attuned approach that helps you feel safe enough to understand what’s happening inside and explore change at your own pace (Rogers, 1957).

 My work is calm, steady and human.
-I offer person centred therapy face-to-face in Cornwall — indoors or outdoors — and online across the UK.
+I offer therapy face-to-face in Cornwall — outdoors — and online across the UK.
 I also weave in gentle reflective practices such as therapeutic photography when helpful, drawing from contemporary research on imagery, emotion and meaning-making (Weiser, 1993; Cooper, 2007).

 What person centred therapy is